Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 ### Output Report: Real-Time Feedback Tool Prototype (Updated)

 #### Participant Feedback
-Collect participant feedback through designated Discord channels, analyzing insights to refine engagement guidelines and enhance user interactions.
+Collect participant feedback through designated Discord channels to inform the refinement of engagement guidelines.

 #### Working Prototype
 A functional version of the real-time feedback tool has been developed using KinOS.
 It showcases integrated user input mechanisms and analytical capabilities to enhance engagement within the mentorship program, ensuring user-friendly interactions and effective data collection.